opengisch/QField-docs/documentation/how-to/advanced-how-tos/cogo-framework.en.md

 !!!
 Workflow

-    1. Open the QField project.
-    2. Change to edit mode.
-    3. In the top left, open the editing tools by tapping on the pen.
-    4. Click on the compass and select 'XY'.
+    6. Select the XYZ Parameters COGO tools variant by the 'XY icon' button from the COGO tools overlay located lower-right of the digitize mode map view.
-    5. In the window at the bottom, you can choose between three options:
+    7. In the COGO tool variant overlay choose between three Point entry options:
+        - Make a point from the Point Feature Picker 'dotted hamburger list of items icon' button following the Point text entry area.
+        - Make a point wherever the crosshair is located on the map.
         - Make a point at the current location.
 For this, the positioning has to be turned on.
-        - Make a point wherever the crosshair is located on the map.
-        - Make a point on the point, which can be selected under the button with the three lines.
        *(Note: If your target layer supports Z-dimensions (3D geometries), an additional input for **Elevation** will be available).*
-    6. Click ok - a green point will appear depending on the option you selected.
+    8. Confirm the Point data entry - a virtual green point will appear where a new feature may be added.
-    7. Click on the green plus sign to add the feature.
+    9. Click on the green plus sign to confirm and add the new feature.

     ![XY option](../../assets/images/cogo-xy-option.png)